CivicTechTO/gitbook-working-open-pattern-library/google-drive-consensus-based-editing.md

 #### Related Patterns

-* A [CALL-OUT BOX](/documents-call-out-box.md) at the top of documents are a great way to communicate this pattern.
+* A [CALL-OUT BOX](/documents-call-out-box.md) at the top of documents is a great way to communicate this pattern.

 #### Acknowledgements